yopdog/test22/Liberland-constitution.md

 All Persons shall have the right to defend their life, liberty and property from aggression or assist others in defending themselves; to own, manufacture, sell, and transfer arms and ammunition; to build cooperative defense ventures.

 ### Article II - Clarifying Provisions
 * **§II.1** All restrictions, sanctions and limitations on a person's life, liberty or property must derive their legitimacy on the grounds of self-defence and the rights described in Article I.
 * **§II.2** All persons of age and of sufficient mental capacity shall be fully responsible for their actions; no consensual act between such persons shall be considered a crime; persons who are not of age or of sufficient mental capacity may have their rights and responsibilities limited only so far as is necessary for their own protection and well-being.
+* **§II.3** No form of taxation, forced redistribution of wealth or eminent domain shall exist in the Free Republic of Liberland

 ### Article III - Overriding Provisions
 * **§III.1.** Notwithstanding any provision of this Bill of Rights, the United Cantons assembly shall have the power to sign binding international treaties regulating the flow of Persons, goods, services and capital across the border of the Free Republic of Liberland.
 Such regulations shall be intruduced for the purpose of good relations with other countries and shall retain as much as possible the rights and freedoms of this bill.